Diversity Of Lyrics

 Always Be Recording

 I am prolific in the studio.
 I love the recording process, clearly more than many of my peers.
 So I release a lot of music because really nothing can stop me!
 But the flipside is less focus on playing live.
-In 2025 I released:
+My most recent releases are above.
+Coming up next are some singles for the fall of 2026, and then the follow up “Post Nursery Rhymes Vol 2, Side A” is planned for winter 2027.

 Always Be Building